HEALTH & BODY

-How much sleep debt are you actually carrying?
+How much sleep do I actually need?

 Most people believe a weekend lie-in pays back weekday sleep debt.
 The science says otherwise.
 Your body tracks the deficit with measurable physiological consequences, and the subjective sense of feeling rested diverges sharply from objective performance data.
 Enter your weekly sleep pattern to find out exactly how deep in the red you are.
+This calculator on Find The Norm uses National Sleep Foundation recommended sleep hours and CDC BRFSS population data to estimate your weekly sleep debt and rank it against the US adult population.

 Querying population data…